 If you moved from abroad, bring your child’s vaccination booklet or medical records.
 The pediatrician will compare it with the Slovak schedule and decide which shots are due.

-I learned that Slovakia sometimes uses different vaccine brands or combines certain shots differently than in my home country.
+foreigners often learn that Slovakia sometimes uses different vaccine brands or combines certain shots differently than in my home country.
 The doctor explained these differences carefully, so I knew what to expect.

 3. Follow the National Schedule